What is Psychological Trauma?

 Can I ever recover from Trauma?

 Recovery from trauma is a unique and delicate journey for everyone.
-Understanding the physiology of Trauma occurring in the body and mind during such extreme events can be a starting point towards the development of self-awareness, self-acceptance and self-compassion, essential tools for reaching recovery.
+Understanding the physiology of Trauma occurring in the body and mind during such extreme events can be a starting point towards the development of self-awareness which is an essential tools for reaching recovery.

-The difficulty that is often faced during this process is the inability to have a narrative for the trauma experienced.
-Due to the fact that in the human brain the traumatic memories are stored separately from ordinary memories, there is no or little access to them and for some people attempting to access those memories in the first place can be too overwhelming.
+Due to the fact that in the human brain the traumatic memories are stored separately from ordinary memories, there is no or little access to them, which is why for some people attempting to access those memories in the first place can be too overwhelming.